 London is one of the nightlife capitals of the world.
 If you have a night off after a long tour of London, you can't miss a night on the town.

-I would recommend you to take a night bus tour to identify the most striking nightlife sites, so you can make more informed decisions and, above all, more in line with your tastes.
+I would recommend you to take a night bus tour to identify the most striking nightlife sites, and thus make decisions more firmly and, above all, more in line with your tastes.
 London has everything and for everything!

-- Westfield London: Here you will discover luxury stores and an indefinite number of stores for all tastes and styles.
+- Westfield London: Here you will discover luxury stores and an indefinite number of premises for all tastes and styles.

 - Westfield Stratford City: Here you will find one of the largest urban shopping centers in Europe.